CPU and FPU

 PPC CPU Settings

-PPC CPU Emulation (Blizzard PPC / Cyperstorm PPC) Enables the PPC emulation; A separate plugin is required
+PPC CPU Emulation (Blizzard PPC / Cyberstorm PPC) Enables the PPC emulation; A separate plugin is required - see Expansions.

 Stopped M68K CPU idle mode Sets level of idle mode for the 680x0 processor